 A Second Chance at First Love

 Now here is the thing about "Audrey's Rain" it has a lot going on, none of which is complex but for a movie which is only 84 minutes there is more than you would expect and it doesn't really gel.
-All of these things come down to relationships Audrey's relationship with Terry, Charlotte and Tye, Missy as well as Marguerite.
+All of these things come down to relationships; Audrey's relationship with Terry, Charlotte, Tye, Missy as well as Marguerite.
 But then there is Charlotte struggling to deal with her mum's suicide, Audrey feeling guilty about Bess committing suicide, plus feeling like she isn't a mother despite having been one all her life.
 And of course we have Terry re-entering Audrey's life and bringing some romance back into it and the question of whether she can accept him back.
 It is a lot for this sort of movie and none of it has any real depth or realism.

-But the daft thing is that this by being imperfect "Audrey's Rain" works because if the storyline had been fleshed out to build depth and realism it would have made it feel drawn out.
+But the daft thing is that by being imperfect "Audrey's Rain" works because if the storyline had been fleshed out to build depth and realism it would have made it feel drawn out.
 And to remove elements would have been just as wrong because it is in the variety of characters and situations that it remains entertaining.
 I could say the same for several unrealistic scenes such as after a picnic Terry and Audrey behave like children and dive into a mud puddle because it does in a way establish that Terry brings fun back into Audrey's life and whilst unrealistic is a fun scene.
 So in its strangely imperfect, incomplete way "Audrey's Rain" works.